polaris-slo-cloud/aio-twin-workshop/prerequisites/README.md

 To follow the coding examples in the workshop, you can either use a [Visual Studio Code Dev Container](https://code.visualstudio.com/docs/devcontainers/containers), which will run an embedded Kubernetes cluster, or you can install the softare locally.

+The minimum hardware requirements for the tutorial are:

+* Quad-core CPU
+* 8 GB of RAM

 ## Option A: VS Code Dev Container

 Please install the following software: